 The ACP mission is to enhance the quality and effectiveness of health care by fostering excellence and professionalism in the practice of medicine.
 ACP was founded in 1915 to promote the science and practice of medicine.
 In 1998, ACP merged with the American Society of Internal Medicine (ASIM), which was established in 1956 to study economic aspects of medicine.

-Levels of ACP membership are Medical Student, Associate, Member, Fellow (FACP), Honorary Fellow, and Master (MACP).
-Fellowship and Mastership recognize achievements in internal medicine.
-Masters are selected for outstanding contributions to medicine.
+Levels of ACP membership are Medical Student, Associate, Member, Fellow (FACP), Honorary Fellow, and those elected to receive Mastership (MACP).
+Fellowship and Mastership recognize achievements and outstanding contributions in internal medicine.

-Annals of Internal Medicine, published weekly online is one of the top medical journals in the world.
+Annals of Internal Medicine is one of the top medical journals in the world.
 ACP JournalWise summarizes the most important medical articles from more than 120 journals.
-ACP Internist is an award-winning semi-monthly newspaper for internists, while ACP Hospitalist is written for those in hospital practice.
+ACP Internist is an award-winning semi-monthly newspaper for internal medicine physicians, while ACP Hospitalist is written for those in hospital practice.
+The ACP Advocate is a bi-weekly e-newsletter that provides ACP members with news about critical public policy and regulatory issues affecting internal medicine and patient care.

-The ACP Washington, D.C., office monitors and responds to policy issues that affect public health and the practice of medicine.
-Activities include development of policy statements and communication with legislative and administrative sectors of government.
+The ACP Washington, D.C., office monitors and responds to policy and regulatory issues that affect public health and the practice of medicine.
+Activities include development of policy statements and communications with legislative and administrative sectors of government, as well as the development of practice-support tools to enhance the efficiency, quality, and delivery of care.

 The Center for Ethics and Professionalism seeks to advance physician and public understanding of ethics and professionalism issues in the practice of medicine in order to enhance patient care by promoting the highest ethical standards.